Claude Code + AxonFlow Integration

 What AxonFlow adds:

-- Policy enforcement before tool execution
+- Automatic policy enforcement before every governed tool call

 - SQL injection prevention for MCP database queries